-The accounts data, independent report and other information about the charity (largely based on the last AGM) is submitted online in a standard format by the Chair/Secretary to the Charity Commission here - a password is required (held by the Chair/Secretary).

-The return must be filed within 10 months of our financial year end, i.e. by end of January.
-As a a control, confirmation is required in the general meeting in Q4 that it is has been actioned or is in hand.
-Before submission, the effectiveness of our financial controls must be reviewed, as this needs to be positively confirmed as part of the submission (this is a Scheduled Item for Q1).
+Until our financial years 2022/23, the report had to accompany the accounts as part of the Annual Return on-line submission.
+For year ending 31/3/2024, no accompanying documentation was needed - the return only now needs prescribed fields completing.
+The return is made here - a password is required (held by the Chair/Secretary).
+It must be filed within 10 months of our financial year end, i.e. by end of January.
+As a control, confirmation is required in the general meeting in Q4 that it is has been actioned or is in hand.
+Before submission, the effectiveness of our financial controls must be reviewed, as this needs to be positively confirmed as part of the submission (this is a Scheduled Item for Q1 and/or Q3).